It Ends with Us controversy

 Taylor Swift

-Swift has been a close friend of Lively and Reynolds, and the godmother of their children.[121]
-Baldoni's lawsuit claimed that Lively had utilized Reynolds and Swift to pressure Baldoni into accepting one of her rewrites for the film.
-The complaint alleged that Baldoni texted Lively after feeling pressured stating her changes made the scene "more fun and interesting", and that he "would have felt that way without Ryan and Taylor".
-Lively responded to his text by referring to herself as "Khaleesi" and Reynolds and Swift as her "dragons" and "most trusted partners" who have been "by my side for far too many experiences where I've been overlooked", according to the complaint.[122]
-On May 9, 2025, Swift was subpoenaed by Baldoni's attorney as a witness in the case.
-A spokesperson for Swift denied that she had any involvement with the film beyond licensing her song "My Tears Ricochet" to be used, as did 19 other artists.
-The spokesperson added: "This document subpoena is designed to use Taylor Swift's name to draw public interest by creating tabloid clickbait instead of focusing on the facts of the case."[123]
+Swift, a close friend of Lively and Reynolds and godmother of their children, was drawn into Baldoni’s lawsuit after he alleged that Lively used Swift and Reynolds to pressure him into accepting her creative contributions.[129]
+The complaint alleged that Lively texted Baldoni referring to herself as "Khaleesi" and Reynolds and Swift as her "dragons" who have been "by my side for far too many experiences where I've been overlooked", which Baldoni interpreted as a threat.[130]
+On May 9, 2025, after Lively listed Swift as a witness, she was subpoenaed by Baldoni.
+A spokesperson for Swift denied that she had any involvement with the film beyond licensing her song "My Tears Ricochet" and characterized the subpoena as an attempt to generate publicity.[131]

 Swift released her twelfth studio album, The Life of a Showgirl, on October 3, 2025.
-When the album's tracklist was revealed pre-release, media outlets highlighted the tracks "Ruin the Friendship" and "Cancelled!" as a possible diss tracks aimed at Lively, based on the song titles.[131]
-After the album's release, journalists picked "Cancelled!" as the only song about Lively, interpreting it as indicative of Swift's unwavering support to Lively instead of a diss.
-The song is about challenging cancel culture and expressing solidarity with controversial friends amid public adversity and tarnished public image.[132][133][134]
+When the album's tracklist was revealed pre-release, media outlets highlighted the tracks "Ruin the Friendship" and "Cancelled!" as possible diss tracks aimed at Lively, based on the song titles.[139]
+After the album's release, many commentators ultimately interpreted the song “Cancelled!” as supportive of Lively.
+The song is said to be about challenging cancel culture and expressing solidarity with controversial friends amid public adversity and tarnished public image.[140][141][142]

 References